iverase/index_and_search_geo_points/README.md

 `java -jar index_and_search_geo_points.jar /path/to/points.csv /path/to/queries 512`

-If the input list is big, you might want to resize your heap memory using the following syntax, that provides in this case a 6 gigabytes to the JVM.:
+If the input list is big, you might want to resize your heap memory using the following syntax, that in this case provides 6 gigabytes of heap space to the JVM.:

 `java -Xmx6g -Xms6g -jar index_and_search_geo_points.jar /path/to/points.csv /path/to/queries 512`